structured-query-language/structured-query-language.github.io/sessionization.md

 |_Figure 2._ A session, for example, can be defined by threshold time such as if the next action is in a range of time greater than `T=50`, it defines the start of a new session.

+## An illustrative example

+For the sake of this analysis, we’ll use a popular variation of a time-based definition: a “session timeout” length, or a maximum length of time between events that still qualifies a user as “active.”
+This is useful because it lets you analyze user behavior contained to a period of active usage, but it can also be difficult to nail down since users often multi-task among many apps.

 Sessionization of event-based data can be easily implemented in Snowflake using the powerful [CONDITIONAL_TRUE_EVENT](conditional_true_event.md) Window function.
 The following query creates session boundaries using `T=50` mins i.e. if more than 50 minutes have elapsed between the events for a given visitor a new Session is defined.